neo648/MyFirstRepo/README.md

-This is my first repository created as part of a GitHub learning task”)
+# MyFirstRepo

+This repository contains exercises and scripts for learning system engineering and DevOps tasks, including shell scripts, environment variables, and Git workflows.